2i2c-org/infrastructure/docs/topic/billing/chargeable-resources.md

 One of the many memes about Cloud NAT being expensive, from [QuinnyPig](https://twitter.com/QuinnyPig/status/1357391731902341120).
 Many seem far more violent.
 See [this post](https://www.lastweekinaws.com/blog/the-aws-managed-nat-gateway-is-unpleasant-and-not-recommended/) for more information.
 ```

-However, it is the **single most expensive** thing one can do on any cloud
+However, using a cloud NAT for outbound internet access is the **single most
-provider, and must be avoided at all costs.
-Instead of data *ingress*
+expensive** thing one can do on any cloud provider, and must be avoided at all
-being free, it becomes pretty incredibly expensive.
+costs.
+Instead of data *ingress* being free, it becomes pretty incredibly
+expensive.

 | Cloud Provider | Cost | Pricing Link |
 | - | - | - |